-Background and objectives: Tumours are often low immunogenic.
+Background and Objectives: Tumours are often low immunogenic.
 The role of complement, an innate immune defence system, in tumour control has begun to be elucidated, but findings are conflicting.
-A role for properdin, amplifier of complement activation, in tumour control has recently been implicated.
+A role for properdin, an amplifier of complement activation, in tumour control has recently been implicated.
 Materials and Methods: Properdin-deficient and congenic wildtype mice were injected subcutaneously with B16F10 melanoma cells.
 Tumour mass and chemokine profile were assessed.
 The frequencies of CD45+CD11b+ Gr-1+ cells were determined from tumours and spleens, and CD206+ F4/80+ cells were evaluated in spleens.
-Sera were analysed for C5a, sC5b-9 and CCL2.
-Results: Whilst there was no difference in tumour growth at study endpoint, properdin-deficient mice had significantly fewer MDSC in their tumours and spleens.
-Splenic M2 type macrophages and serum levels of C5a, sC5b-9 and CCL2 were decreased in properdin deficient compared to wildtype mice.
-Conclusions: The presence of intact complement amplification sustains an environment that lessens potential anti tumour responses.
+Sera were analysed for C5a, sC5b-9, and CCL2.
+Results: Whilst there was no difference in tumour growth at study endpoint, properdin-deficient mice had significantly fewer myeloid-derived suppressor cells (MDSCs) in their tumours and spleens.
+Splenic M2 type macrophages and serum levels of C5a, sC5b-9, and CCL2 were decreased in properdin-deficient compared to wildtype mice.
+Conclusions: The presence of intact complement amplification sustains an environment that lessens potential anti-tumour responses.